Patai5/BakaBot/README.md

 1. Clone the repository
 2. Setup your `.env` file from `.env.example`
-   * Guide on how to get the YOUR DISCORD TOKEN can be found [here](https://www.writebots.com/discord-bot-token/).
+    - Guide on how to get the YOUR DISCORD TOKEN can be found [here](https://www.writebots.com/discord-bot-token/).
-     * Aditionally you have to turn on all three options under "Privileged Gateway Intents" which can be found under the Bot option on left hand side.
+        - Aditionally you have to turn on all three options under "Privileged Gateway Intents" which can be found under the Bot option on left hand side.
-   * Guide on how to get the YOUR DISCORD ID can be found [here](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID).
+    - Guide on how to get the YOUR DISCORD ID can be found [here](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID).
-3. Create a virtual environment *(not required, but well recommended)*
+3. Create a virtual environment _(not required, but well recommended)_

 ```sh
 python -m venv env
 ```

 4. Start the virtual environment

 ```sh
 env\Scripts\activate.bat
 ```

-5. Install all dependencies
+5. Install dependencies
 ```sh
 pip install -e .
+```
+    _(If you're contributing to the project, install development dependencies:)_
+    ```sh
+    pip install -e .[dev]
     ```
 6. Install Playwright

 ```sh
 playwright install
 ```

 7. Start the bot
 ```sh
 python -m src.main
 ```